-Most personal finance advice focuses on cutting back and reducing your spending, which is an effective if incomplete way to keep more money in your bank account at the end of the month.
-However, there are some expenses we can’t get out of paying — groceries, utilities, a little bit of fun — and for those we should do more than cut back.
-We should try to get money back!
+Most personal finance advice focuses on cutting back and reducing your spending, which is an effective way to keep more money in your bank account at the end of the month.
+However, there are some expenses we can’t get out of paying, and for those we should at least try to get as much money back as possible!

 Use a cash-back credit card